jonseppanen/Raindock/README.md

 The dock will automatically select icons that have matching names to the exe files in the dock.
 E.g. Microsoft Edge.exe will use Microsoft Edge.png.
 You may need to rename a few image files if they dont match.

-If you make any changes to icons, right click the dock and select "Reload Icons".
+If you make any changes to an icon theme, right click the dock and select "Reload Icons".

-Note: All image types are supported.
+You can also **individually change icons** by right clicking the icon itself.

+Note: Only PNG is supported for now.

+### Pinned Tasks

+Might not seem like a big deal, but your pinned taskbar items will be loaded in and work as normal.
+This took... much code.

 ### Automatic Icon Generation

-If you don't have a matching image file, the initials for the app and the colors for the app icon will be used to generate a placeholder icon.
+If you don't have a matching image file, the largest ico file for the exe will be loaded.
+If it is a metro app, the initials of the app will load.
+Because there is no standard for their icons.

 ### Smart Hide